 Working with large datasets, presenting insights and collaborating with others are essential skills for data and survey scientists.
 In this course you will learn some keys skills needed in this research environment.

 We will start the course by discussing different types of data workflows.
 This will cover typical ways in which organizations produce, manipulate and report on data.
-Getting an overview of these practices and understand how other organizations work can bring important insights that can make your own work better.
-In this unit we will also discuss how tools such as GitHub can help collaboration and improve reproducibility.
+Getting an overview of these practices and understanding how other organizations work can bring important insights that can make your own work better.
+We will then discuss emerging practices from reproducible research.
+Finally, we will discuss how tools such as Docker and GitHub can help collaboration and improve reproducibility.

-The third topic discussed will be about accessing data online.
+The third topic discussed will be about working with distributed.
 Many organizations store data on servers due to their size and speed of production.
 Often you will need to be able to interact with servers directly in order to access, clean and analyze data.
-We will discuss the main technologies for storing data (such as SQL and JSON) and how you can use R to access them.
+We will discuss the main technologies for storing data (such as SQL and JSON) and how you can use Spark and R to work with distributed data.

 The final topic of the course will be dashboards.
-These are important tools used to present large data in a reliable and easy to read fashion.
+These are important tools used to present data in an interactive and easy to read fashion.
 They are especially useful when data is collected at high speeds and decisions need to be made based on such data.
 It is a very useful tool also for presenting results to clients and a lay audience.
-Here we will be discussing how R Shiny can be used to create such dashboards.
+Here we will be discussing how RShiny can be used to create such dashboards.

 By the end of the course, students will…

 Grades will be assigned on the following scale:

 A+ 100 - 97